arulalant/txt2unicode/README.md

 Auto Find Input Encode & Convert to Unicode
 ===========================================

   `auto2unicode` function will try to find encode of input text.
-If it is found, then it will convert input text to unicode using appropriate encode converters among above 14 encode2unicode converters.
+If it is found, then it will convert input text to unicode using appropriate encode converters among available encode converters.

+  Out of 14 encodes, 11 encodes can be found by this `auto2unicode`.
+Except `dinamani`, `nakkeeran` & `tam` encodes, `auto2unicode` function can find input text's encode and will convert it into unicode.
+[Why?](example/encodes_chars/README.md)

   Look at demo for [auto2unicode](example/demo_auto2utf8.py)